Volume 1, No. 6, April 10, 2001

 The Top 5 Success Factors of All Time

-Part 3: Customer Relations
+Part 3: Customer Relations and Marketing

-The first job for any business, as the great guru Peter Drucker once noted, is getting and keeping customers.
+5 key success factors of businessThe first job for any business, as the great guru Peter Drucker once noted, is getting and keeping customers.
 Whether you call this marketing, selling, customer relations or external communications, this, as we like to say, is where the money comes from.
-This is also the area where we have had the most personal experience, and we could write a book on it if time allowed.
-But instead we're going to focus on the really, really important components we should all keep in mind and practice if we want to be successful.
+This is also the area where we have had the most personal experience, and we have written more on this topic in our book, The 5 Key Success Factors of Business: A Powerful System for Total Business Success.
+But for now we’re going to focus on the really, really important components we should all keep in mind and practice if we want to be successful.

-1. Managing Customer Value.
-If you haven't read the marvelous book by that name (see link below) by Bradley Gale, I highly recommend it.
-It has had a huge impact on the marketing profession and my practice.
-"Customer value" is the whole package of what customers want from you -- generally some combination of quality, price and service, but always uniquely expressed by each customer or market segment.
 We have conducted many customer surveys for our clients, exploring customer value, and we have always found it to be very illuminating.
 After asking customers what they value most in a supplier of X (the product or services of our client), we then ask them to rate the importance of each factor.
 Then we ask them to rate their satisfaction with how well our client provides each value component.
-The result is a neat bar chart which shows the relative importance of each factor, overlayed by a line graph which represents that company's average "score."
+The result is a neat bar chart which shows the relative importance of each factor, overlayed by a line graph which represents that company’s average “score.”

 For one manufacturer, we discovered that, while customers were quite satisfied with quality and service, there was a big dissatisfaction gap in price.
 This was something our client was vaguely aware of, but when they saw the chart, they were motivated to act.
 They rolled out a lower-cost product in time for the next national trade show, and it was a huge success.